 The first sign that it is the proper planting time for tomatoes is when the night time temperature stays consistently above 50 F./10 C. Tomato plants will not set fruit until the night time temperature reaches 55 F./10 C., so planting tomato plants when the night time temperature is at 50 F./10 C. will give them enough time to mature a bit before fruiting.

 The second sign for knowing when do you plant tomatoes is the temperature of the soil.
 Ideally, the soil temperature for the best time for planting tomatoes is 60 F. (16 C.).
 A quick and easy way to tell if the soil is warm enough for planting tomato plants is to thrust a finger in the soil.
 If you cannot keep your finger all the way in the soil for a full minute without feeling uncomfortable, the soil is most likely too cold for planting tomatoes.
 Of course, a soil thermometer helps too.

 When is it Too Late to Plant Tomatoes?

 While knowing the planting time for tomatoes is helpful, many people also wonder how late can I plant tomatoes and still get a crop.
 The answer to this varies depending on the variety of tomato you have.

-The key to the question of “is it too late to plant tomatoes?” is the days to maturity.
+The key to the question of, “Is it too late to plant tomatoes?” is the days to maturity.
 When you buy a tomato plant, on the label there will be a days to maturity (or harvest) listed.
 This is approximately how long the plant will need before it can start producing tomatoes.
-Check what the first frost date is for your area.
-As long as the number of days to maturity is smaller than the number of days left until expected first frost date, you can still plant your tomatoes.
+Determine the first frost date for your area.
+As long as the number of days to maturity is smaller than the number of days until expected first frost date, you can still plant your tomatoes.